rTonyCloud/Professional-ReadMe-Generator/README.md

 npm i -y (required Node.js)

 ## usage
-install node then run in the terminal node index.js

 ## Licenses
-  This project is licenses under APACHE 2.0 licenses.
+  This project is licenses under MIT license.

 ## test
 npm test

 ## languages
-JavaScript,HTML,CSS,ES6,jQuery,Bootstrap,Node.js
+JavaScript

 ## Contributors
-There are many ways in which anyone could contribute with resolving bugs, tickets and much more.
-If you have any questions, or concerns, please econtact us under the questions section

 ## Questions
 If you need to ask me any questions you can contact me at rtonycloud@gmail.com.